mrexhepi/localstack-example-static-web-s3/Readme.md

 ## Usage

-This example is trying to bring solution to a Frontend application running into S3 bucket offline in our workspace
+This example is trying to bring solution to a Frontend application running into your "offline" S3 bucket  in our workspace

 s3-bucket-static-website script , creates and deploy your static website to your localstack S3 bucket.